 Most users don’t pay much attention to the Facebook search function.

 In 2015, Mark Zuckerberg announced that Facebook was indexing over 1.5 billion searches per day.
-Last July, Zuckerberg revealed that they are seeing over 2 billion searches per day – a 33% increase in less than one year.
+Last July, Zuckerberg revealed that they are seeing over 2 billion searches per day – a 33 percent increase in less than one year.
 Most searches weren’t for peoples’ names, but rather for businesses or products that could result in a significant opportunity for advertising and revenue.
 This leads to the question of how search activity can be monetized.

 Given Facebook’s pattern of rapid adaption, we can expect to see upgrades in their search processes very soon.
 How exactly can Facebook capitalize on search data?
 They would start by optimizing the search function to draw people to it.
 Once more people are using the search feature, Facebook can deliver more targeted options, highlighting relevant brands or content based on user algorithms and location data.